How Temperatures Affect Your Gas, Electric or Plug-in Hybrid Vehicle

 • Switch to winter tires.
 Winter tires are made with specialized rubber compounds that don’t stiffen in the cold like the rubber used in standard tires (which can end up losing traction).
 This is why these tires are a good choice for those who live in a climate that sees a lot of snow and ice.
 Winter tires also have deeper treads and a different tread pattern, both of which allow them to channel snow and slush and expel water better than their all-season counterparts.

-Bring the Heat: Effects of Hot Weather on Gas or Electric Vehicles
+Effects of Hot Weather on Gas, Electric or Plug-in Hybrid Vehicles

 • Sunlight causes paint to fade and oxidize.
 Left unchecked, the oxidization can even cause the paint to peel.
 Another type of damage to your car’s finish can come from acidic sources (like bird droppings, dead bugs or some types of mud).
 If not removed right away, the contaminants can corrode the clear paint layer that’s on the surface, especially when heated by the bright rays of the summer sun.